pierrepo/autoclasswrapper/doc/autoclasswrapper.md

 clust.create_rparams_file()
 ```

+All this commands are compulsory and will create several parameter files in the current directory.

 ## Classification / clustering

-Once input files are created, one can build helper run script and actually run AutoClass C:
+Once input files are created, one can build Bash run script and actually run AutoClass C:

 ```python
 import autoclasswrapper as wrapper